The Claymore Sword is a Scottish variant two-handed longsword that appeared in the late medieval period.

-The Claymore sword was used in battles during the 15th and 17th century by the Highlanders in Scotland, it is a sword that has been used in numerous battles during the late medieval period from early medieval times.
+The Claymore sword was used in battles during the 15th and 17th century by the Highlanders in Scotland, it is a sword that has been used in numerous battles during the late medieval period.

 “The Claymore Sword was used in Clan warfare and border fights during medieval times and according to research documenting the history of this sword was used extensively in the Battle of Killiecrankie in 1689”.